Getting to Know Your Neighborhood: The South End

 652 Tremont St.

-Founded by former BC track stars Dan Fitzgerald and Justin Burdon to put a fun and fashionable spin on traditional running gear and fuse fashion with function, Heartbreak Hill also has stores in Newton and Cambridge, and in 2019 opened a location in Chicago.
+Founded by former Boston College track stars Dan Fitzgerald and Justin Burdon to put a fun and fashionable spin on traditional running gear and fuse fashion with function, Heartbreak Hill also has stores in Newton and Cambridge, and in 2019 opened a location in Chicago.
 It carries the running industry’s top brands and has an impressive rainbow-colored wall of shoes for both runners and nonrunners.
-The store also offers several free run clubs for all levels, studio classes, professional personal coaching, and a club/training program, the Heartbreakers.
+The store also offers several free run clubs for all levels, professional personal coaching, and a club/training program, the Heartbreakers.

 Cathedral of the Holy Cross